annamkinder/Anna-Kinder-Resume/index.md

 <details><summary>PowerShell</summary>
   <h4> Description: </h4>
   I completed LinkedIn's Premium PowerShell 5 Essential Training.
-In this training I learned install Windows Management Framework 5, run commands, discover commands, find and use local modules, select, store, and filter object data, create scripts, automate tasks, and use PowerShell remotely.
+In this training I learned how to install Windows Management Framework 5, run commands, discover commands, find and use local modules, select, store, and filter object data, create scripts, automate tasks, and use PowerShell remotely.
+I was taught how to get help from the help system, extend Powershell with modules and snap-ins, and automate administrative tasks.

   <br>
   <br>